hzeller/beagleg/README.md

       a G-Code file; it processes the entire file and determines estimated print time, filament used etc. Implementation is mostly an example using gcode-parser.h.
+      Used in the `gcode-print-stats` binary.
    - `gcode-machine-control.h` : highlevel C-API to control a machine via
       G-Code: it reads G-Code and emits the necessary machine commands.
+      Used in the `send-gcode` binary.

+## G-Code stats binary
+There is a binary `gcode-print-stats` to extract information from the G-Code file,, e.g. estimated print-time, Object height (=maximum Z-axis), filament length.

+    Usage: ./gcode-print-stats <gcode-file> [<gcode-file> ..]

 ## Machine control binary
 To test things properly, there is a G-Code interpreter that you can either give